Spurs' Euro hopes dented by Villa defeat

 Fifth-placed Liverpool, winners of their last three games, will go above fourth placed Leicester on goal difference if they beat Burnley at Turf Moor.

-Also on Wednesday, Roy Hodgson takes charge of his last home game as Crystal Palace manager when Arsenal visit Selhurst Park.

-Former England boss Hodgson, 73, will leave Palace at the end of the season after four years with the south London club.

-West Ham can no longer qualify for the Champions League after their unexpected top four challenge, but David Moyes' men head to relegated West Bromwich Albion looking to improve their prospects of a Europa League berth.
+Also on Wednesday, West Ham head to relegated West Bromwich Albion looking to improve their prospects of a Europa League berth.